 The Peterborough Field Naturalists (PFN) is a registered charity and active club in Peterborough, Ontario, Canada.
-We are currently holding Zoom meetings each month with intriguing topics and speakers.
-These are members - only events and we send an email out each month with details.
-Sign up to be a member now, don't miss out!
+Monthly meetings are held from September to June with interesting topics and speakers.

-Each year our hard working volunteers distribute 8 issues of our monthly bulletin to members.
-The Orchid is full of excellent articles that can help keep you connected to nature in Peterborough.
+Each year our hard working volunteers distribute 9 issues of our monthly newsletter to members.
+The Orchid is full of articles, photos and event news that can help keep you connected to nature in Peterborough.

 Upcoming Events